instance001/chatty-edu/README.md

 # chatty-edu v0.5.0

 Offline, local-first learning assistant for schools.
-No cloud, no accounts, no tracking.
+No cloud dependency, no accounts, no tracking.
 Ships as a single Rust binary with an egui desktop shell (Windows first) plus a CLI mode.
 Licensed under AGPLv3.

-chatty-edu never connects to the internet and does not require external services to function.
+chatty-edu never connects to the internet in normal use and does not require external services to function.
+In this repo, offline-first is a school deployment boundary and trust feature.
+Across the wider Chatty ecosystem, other tools may offer cloud-optional provider lanes when a user deliberately chooses them.

 It can also optionally connect to other nearby chatty-edu instances over local Wi-Fi or LAN when a user deliberately enables local networking.

 That peer-to-peer mode is only for chatty-edu-to-chatty-edu connections.
 It is intentionally incompatible with chatty-cog networking.